yanox2/electron-template/README.md

 	testSend: (no: number) => ipcRenderer.invoke("testSend", no),
 });
 ```

+If you don't need a preload script, you can omit this argument or pass `undefined`.

 > **Note**
 >  The preload script must be written in [CommonJS format](https://blog.softwarenote.info/p4891/).